richardhj/contao-ajax_reload_element/README.md

         // Don't follow the link
         event.preventDefault();

-        // This is the elements div container like ".mod_my_module" element = $(this).closest('[class^="ce_"],[class^="mod_"]');
+        // This is the elements div container like ".mod_my_module".
+"Allow ajax reload" has to be ticket for this element in the backend element = $(this).closest('[class^="ce_"],[class^="mod_"]');
         // Add a css class to this element.
 An overlay and spinning icon can be set via css element.addClass('ajax-reload-element-overlay');